Akuli/tkinter-tutorial/geometry-managers.md

 obviously grids, like our calculator.

-Place is the easiest choice when you want to use percents to position widgets relatively, like we did in our pack example.
+Place is the easiest choice when you want to use percents to position widgets relatively, like we did in the example.
 This is useful with things like message dialogs.

 ## Combining the geometry managers